Youngstown (song): Reception

 Writing for The New York Times Magazine, author Nicholas Dawidoff said that "Youngstown" was the best song on the album and was an example of "best of his songs [which] have all the tension and complexity of great short fiction."
 Not everyone was taken with the song; The Dallas Morning News criticized its "ham-fisted factory/hell metaphor".

 No singles were released from the album in the United States, but "Youngstown" was the song that Columbia Records most pitched to album oriented rock radio stations.
-The effort met with little success; as one station program director remarked, "Yeah, that'll get everybody up and dancing."
+The effort met with little success; one station program director sarcastically remarked, "Yeah, that'll get everybody up and dancing."

 The song was popular in Youngstown itself, getting frequent local radio airplay and generating brisk sales of The Ghost of Tom Joad.
 An editor at The Youngstown Vindicator said that town reaction split into three camps: "Some people are taking this as, 'Yea Youngstown!
 Finally somebody noticed!'
 Some people are taking it as a real vindication of the working man.
 And some people feel, 'Oh no, we thought we had all this behind us!"

 Springsteen made a point of playing Youngstown's Stambaugh Auditorium in January 1996 during the solo acoustic Ghost of Tom Joad Tour, and tickets for the 2,600-seat venue were sold in record time.
 During the visit he was given the key to the city by Mayor Patrick Ungaro.
 Springsteen introduced "Youngstown" at that show by saying, "This is about the men and women who lived in this town and who built this country.
 It's about [the people] who gave their sons and daughters to the wars that were fought ... and who were later declared expendable."
 He added that "You get into tricky territory when you write a song about someone's hometown.
 You don't want to get it wrong."

 The audience, which included many who worked in the mills or had family members who did, was hushed during the performance and then gave Springsteen a standing ovation after its completion.
 Afterward, Springsteen was relieved that the performance had gone over well and changed his travel plans to stay an extra day and visit historic sites in the area.